davidledwards/davidledwards.github.io/about/index.md

 title: David Edwards / About
 ---
 ## Professional
+A complete picture of my professional life can be found [here](https://linkedin.com/in/davidledwards).

 #### Cerner
 I am currently a Vice President and Engineering Fellow at [Cerner](http://www.cerner.com), a global health care information technology company headquartered in [Kansas City, Missouri](https://goo.gl/maps/g1TaiVfG5BT2).
 The global reach of our solutions now spans more than 30 countries.

-I have executive responsibility for a very talented application infrastructure group that designs and builds web-scale services primarily centered around authentication, authorization, auditing, administration, and petabyte-sized data ingestion and processing.
+I have executive responsibility for a very talented software infrastructure group that designs and builds web-scale services primarily centered around authentication, authorization, auditing, administration, and petabyte-sized data ingestion and processing.
 In addition to my day job, I spend a significant amount of time focused on strategic technology and architecture imperatives with an emphasis on accelerating our transition from traditional enterprise applications to service-based solutions and platforms.

 I have an extensive background in software development, particularly in the areas of application architecture, scalable computing and distributed systems.
-During my nearly 25 years with Cerner, I have been instrumental in leading the company through pivotal shifts in technology and architecture, and have also been influential in promoting the use of more collaborative and nimble engineering processes.
+During my 25 years with Cerner, I have been instrumental in leading the company through pivotal shifts in technology and architecture, and have also been influential in promoting the use of more collaborative and nimble engineering processes.